 They not only starve their minds, but they do it deliberately, and with a sense of self-sacrifice which seems to supply ample justification.

 So how much time should be devoted to Mother Culture?
-The article suggests thirty minutes out of every twenty-four hours:
+The article recommends thirty minutes out of every twenty-four hours:

 Can any of us say till we have tried, not for one week, but for one whole year, day after day, that we “cannot” get one half-hour out of the twenty-four for “Mother Culture?” — one half-hour in which we can read, think, or “remember.”

 Does Mother Culture have a curriculum?
-Here is a take on it I’m sure you will all find pleasant and welcome:
+Here is a description I’m sure you will all find pleasant and welcome:

 The wisest woman I ever knew — the best wife, the best mother, the best mistress, the best friend — told me once, when I asked her how, with her weak health and many calls upon her time, she managed to read so much, “I always keep three books going — a stiff book, a moderately easy book, and a novel, and I always take up the one I feel fit for!”